Firepits: What Fuel To Use

 Burning Smokeless Coals & Charcoals in a Fire Pit

-While you can burn coal and "Charcoal" in a Fire Pit it’s important to learn the issues this can bring up, for a start both will produce a lot more waste then burning wood.
+While you can burn smokeless coal and "Charcoal" in a Fire Pit it’s important to learn the issues this can bring up, for a start both will produce a lot more waste than burning wood.
 They also burn hotter than Hardwood on average and this can cause damage to fire pits.

-Coal burns at a very high temperature and this can very easily cause damage to even a high-quality fire pit, with thick steel.
+Smokeless coal burns at a very high temperature and this can very easily cause damage to even a high-quality fire pit, with thick steel.
 We would not advise burning coal in a fire pit, as this will shorten the fire pit’s lifetime usage.

 Burning Liquid Fuels and Accelerants